GeotechCompanybq/AxonAi-2/security.md

 ## Reporting a Vulnerability

-The Dey Weaver team and community take all security vulnerabilities seriously.
+TheAxon Ai team and community take all security vulnerabilities seriously.
 We appreciate your efforts to responsibly disclose your findings, and will make every effort to acknowledge your contributions.

 To report a security vulnerability, please email Geotechcompany Singh directly at **Geotechcompanybrite@gmail.com**.